Uptown LOO public washroom

 I hate to be negative because I really feel this is a good idea for downtown patrons but how long will it take for this Loo to be destroyed.
 The "Gangs of Waterloo"...pathetic, will graffiti it up with gang signs they don't even know the meaning to.
 The homeless will make this into a home and eventually burn it down.
 Or it will be a heated hive for debauchery and drug use.
 Everyone will be scared to go in there.
 Hopefully I am wrong but I guess I have been around way too long and seen this type of thing happen all too often.
 We cant even keep a bus stop without the glass getting busted once a month.
 Good plan...if we lived amongst civilized individuals.

-Dana Smith over 1 year ago
+Dana Smith about 2 years ago

 - Ensure that there is a backup button to flush the toilets if the motion sensor doesn't work.
 It's pretty frustrating when you can't flush because the sensor didn't detect movement.